18F/API-Usability-Testing/pages/faq.md

 One option is to use the extra time to directly engage with the agency participants on the other feedback they've gotten and review the agency checklist with them.

+### 8. How much planning does this take?

+Once you do a couple of these, they become easy to replicate.
+We recommend giving yourself 4 weeks to nail down a date and confirm attendance, but the actual prep work can be done in a short period of time.

+### 9. What kind of followup is necessary?

+Great question.
+We let our agency participants know right from the start that we hope to identify a few things they can easily change to make their API and its pages better.
+Then, we follow up with them 2-3 weeks afterward to see if they have made any changes.
+We always try to capture before and after screenshots for our records, as well.